What are populations?

 What is a sample?

-i.e. If I want to find out about the lunch habits in a school, instead of asking everyone, I might only ask 50 and assume this represents the views of everyone.
+For example, if I want to find out about lunch habits in a school, instead of asking everyone, I might only ask 50 people and assume that this represents the views of everyone.

 How do I find a sample?

 I want to find a 10% sample of pupils in a school.
 If the school has 400 students, how many do I need to speak to?

 I need to find 10% of 400 - this is 40 students.

 I ask 150 students in a school of 1000 students about their favourite crisps.
 What sample size is this?